bg4uvr/esp8266mws/readme.md

 ## HARDWARE CONNECTION

-Because the structure of the circuit is very simple, I will not draw it professionally, but just use words to explain it.
+Because the structure of the circuit is very simple, I will not draw it specially, but just use words to explain it.

 - Power supply